Phone: (706) 721-0698

 My research interests lie in understanding the mechanisms by which hormones, growth factors, cytokines and other signaling molecules instruct cells to respond appropriately to perform their functions.
 My laboratory currently has one project investigating the regulation of keratinocyte growth and differentiation and a second defining the signaling mechanisms regulating aldosterone secretion from the adrenal gland.
 In the first project in skin, we are defining the role of the signaling enzymes phospholipase D (PLD) in promoting epidermal keratinocyte differentiation and protein kinase D (PKD) in supporting keratinocyte proliferation and survival.
 Our data suggest that PLD promotes keratinocyte differentiation and inhibits proliferation whereas PKD acts in an opposite fashion.
 By regulating these processes PLD and PKD may play a role in the development of skin diseases.
 Our second project investigates the mechanism by which very low-density lipoprotein (VLDL), the levels of which are elevated in obesity, stimulates the production of aldosterone.
 As a key hormone involved in sodium homeostasis, aldosterone is an important regulator of blood pressure, and abnormalities in its levels can contribute to various cardiovascular pathologies including hypertension.
 Since obesity is often associated with high blood pressure, our research may provide one mechanism by which excess weight contributes to hypertension.

-In keratinocytes we have obtained data to suggest that PLD, in combination with the glycerol channel aquaporin-3, functions to produce the novel lipid signaling molecule, phosphatidylglycerol, which is involved in regulating early keratinocyte differentiation.
-By defining the function of this novel PLD-generated lipid signaling system in early keratinocyte differentiation, our research may identify new targets for therapeutic intervention in these skin diseases including non-melanoma skin cancers.
-In addition, our data indicate that PKD promotes proliferation and/or survival of epidermal keratinocytes.
-Furthermore, our studies suggest that PKD levels are increased in human basal cell carcinomas.
-The primary risk factor for the development of basal cell carcinoma is excessive exposure to the ultraviolet radiation of the sun, and we have recently demonstrated that ultraviolet light activates PKD.
-In addition, overexpression of PKD protects keratinocytes from ultraviolet exposure-induced apoptosis.
-Thus, we hypothesize that PKD plays a major role in epidermal tumorigenesis, with our results providing a link between PKD, sun exposure and tumorigenesis.
+In keratinocytes we have obtained data to suggest that PLD, in particular PLD2, in combination with the glycerol channel aquaporin-3, functions to produce the novel lipid signaling molecule, phosphatidylglycerol, which is involved in regulating early keratinocyte differentiation.
+By defining the function of this novel PLD-generated lipid signaling system in early keratinocyte differentiation, our research may identify new targets for therapeutic intervention in skin diseases including non-melanoma skin cancers and psoriasis.
+One mechanism by which phosphatidylglycerol appears to function is through an ability to inhibit toll-like receptor activation by microbial products (pathogen-associated molecular patterns) and endogenous molecules such as anti-microbial peptides acting as danger- or damage-associated molecular patterns.
+These anti-microbial peptides are up-regulated in psoriasis, and we recently showed that phosphatidylglycerol can improve skin lesions in a mouse model of psoriasis.
+A similar aquaporin 3/PLD2/phosphatidylglycerol signaling pathway seems to play a role in corneal epithelial wound healing.
 Finally, we are also currently investigating the mechanism(s) by which VLDL increases aldosterone production, including possible roles of PLD and PKD, as well as its interaction with other aldosterone agonists such as angiotensin II.

 2011-2016 VA Research Career Scientist Award